terraform-ibm-modules/terraform-ibm-icd-mongodb/examples/backup-restore/README.md

 </p>
 <!-- END SCHEMATICS DEPLOY HOOK -->

-This example provides an end-to-end executable flow of how a Mongo DB instance can be created from a backup instance.
-This example uses the IBM Cloud terraform provider to:
+This example provides an end-to-end executable flow of how a MongoDB instance can be restored from a backup.
+It supports both classic and Gen2 plans.
+This example uses the IBM Cloud Terraform provider to:

 - Create a new resource group if one is not passed in.
-- Create a restored ICD Mongo database instance pointing to the latest backup of the existing Mongo database instance crn passed.
+- Create a restored ICD MongoDB instance pointing to the latest backup of the existing MongoDB instance CRN passed.

+To restore a **classic** instance, use a classic plan (e.g. `standard` or `enterprise`).
+The `member_host_flavor` is automatically set to `multitenant`.

+To restore a **Gen2** instance, set `plan` to a Gen2 plan (e.g. `standard-gen2` or `enterprise-gen2`).
+The `member_host_flavor` is automatically set to a dedicated host type (`bx3d.4x20`).
+The source backup CRN must also originate from a Gen2 instance.